5 Glacier Hikes Near Anchorage

 Distance From Anchorage: 55 miles south

-Portage Glacier is only accessible on foot during the wintertime when the conditions are just right.
-Portage Lake needs to completely frozen over, allowing you to hike across to see the glacier hidden around the bend.
+During the winter, Portage Glacier is only accessible on foot when the conditions are just right.
+The lake needs to be completely frozen over, allowing you to hike, ski or bike ride across to see the glacier hidden around the bend.
 This usually happens around February.

 This is a very popular winter hike, so it’s more than likely you’ll find an existing trail.
 If there is fresh snow on the lake and no trail, it will be much harder to cross.
 You will be exhausted trying to break trail.